 For example, suppose you have $2,000 in your Robinhood brokerage account and own $4,000 of MEOW—$2,000 with your own cash and $2,000 with margin which you borrowed from Robinhood.
 If MEOW decreases by 25%, your portfolio of MEOW stock will drop to $3,000 in value.
 However, you still borrowed $2,000 from Robinhood and need to pay that back.
 Since the value of your total portfolio is now $3,000 but you owe $2,000, your account is now worth $1,000.

 Yes!
 We created Borrowing Limits to help you control how much margin you use.
 By setting a limit, you can restrict the amount of margin you have to the amount that you feel comfortable using.
-You can set this limit to any amount you want or remove this limit anytime from your Gold settings.
+You can set this limit to any amount, though all limits are subject to regulatory rules on margin, which are based upon the equity in your account.

 You can track how much margin you can use in the Gold settings screen.
 The Gold settings screen includes the following values: